iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

+> I check every so often & I last checked it this evening (12/13 ~8:20pm) & it says it last checked exposures at 6:33pm, so that's fine.
+But what I'm worried about is if other people are actually using the app.
+I try to stay home as much as possible, but I have gone out recently and I'm concerned that the app hasn't picked up on exposures.
+Not that I want to be exposed, but it sure would be nice to know if I had, esp given the rate that covid is rising in the state...Samsung galaxy S10 user.<br> :date: __2020-12-14 02:29:38__

 > If there were only a way to make cell carriers (companies) make this mandatory.
 I mean, right now it just feels like everyone who is trying to be compliant and healthy is just walking around bouncing off cell phone vibes off each other.
 The rest of these idiots aren't using this app anyway.
 Apparently, over the last two weeks I have been close to three separate people who claim to be positive.
 I wasn't near them unmasked or for a prolonged period, and 6 ft. apart.
 But how do we know?<br> :date: __2020-12-13 15:58:46__

 > 😳<br> :date: __2020-12-12 20:11:11__